 I've been thinking a lot about Jim Kelly lately.

 Near the end of his life, Jim gave me a number of golf balls autographed by the Senior Tour players.
 He had a box of these balls in his room, and directed me to reach in and take some.
-I’d pick out a ball, read the name, and Jim would say, “Yes Glen, you can have that one.”
-However, if I happened to select one with Trevino, Player, or other luminaries of the Tour, I’d hear, “Nope, Glen, better leave that one in there!”
-On the last such occasion after he had given me some signed balls, I looked at him and said, “You know, Jim I’m disappointed that you haven’t given me an autographed ball of my all time favorite golfer.”
-I then pulled a new ball from my pocket, and handed it to Jim with a pen.”
-The official “Jim Kelly” autographed golf ball still sits in a glass case in a place of prominence in our den.
+I'd pick out a ball, read the name, and Jim would say, "Yes Glen, you can have that one."
+However, if I happened to select one with Trevino, Player, or other luminaries of the Tour, I'd hear, "Nope, Glen, better leave that one in there!"
+On the last such occasion after he had given me some signed balls, I looked at him and said, "You know, Jim I'm disappointed you haven't given me an autographed ball of my all time favorite golfer."
+I pulled a new ball from my pocket, and handed it to Jim with a pen.
+The official "Jim Kelly" autographed golf ball still sits in a glass case in a place of prominence in my study.

 "The hoary (gray) head is a crown of glory if it be found in the way of righteousness."

 Weekly Memory Verse

 Beholding as in a glass the glory of the Lord, we are changed into the same image, from glory to glory, even as by the Spirit of the Lord."